Writing content is hard work.

 - Take note of the most popular keywords

-2. Choosing a blog post title (Name of blog post)
+2. Choosing a blog post title for first page rankings

 What is the name or title of your blog post?
 This is usually the first thing people will see when they visit your post for the first time.